enonic/lib-react4xp/README.md

 ### 4: Gradle build setup
-As of version 1.1.0 of [the react4xp NPM package](https://www.npmjs.com/package/react4xp), the react4xp gradle build setup is shared in `react4xp/react4xp.gradle`.
+As of version 1.1.0 of [the react4xp NPM package](https://www.npmjs.com/package/react4xp), the react4xp gradle build setup is shared in `react4xp.gradle` in the `react4xp` package.

 As long as that's installed and `npm i` (or similar) has been run before the gradle build, you can simply add this to your `build.gradle`: